nikspyratos/toybox/README.md

 - Get something working with this
 - Livewire + Filament v3
 - Filament: Get vite/tailwind config setup for colour customisation
-- Deployer: Set up for deployment without storing credentials/IPs in the repo
+- Deployer: Set up for deployment without storing credentials/IPs in the repo.
+Also would like to use the yaml style more but the doc examples are focused on the PHP version too much.
 - Docker: Setting up one Dockerfile to act as an application bundler here might not be the worst idea.
+But would need to figure out the best way to separate parts like queues.
+- Test multi-server version of this